 How an automated lead magnet campaign works

-An automated lead magnet campaign is when you automate the entire process from lead magnet delivery to follow-up nurture so you don’t have to do it manually.
+An automated lead magnet campaign is a type of business automation where you automate the entire process from lead magnet delivery to follow-up nurture so you don’t have to do it manually.
 Automation ensures that the process happens consistently every time, so you can rest assured that each lead is getting the right information at the right time.

 Automated lead magnet campaigns are especially important for service businesses because there just isn’t enough time to follow up as much as you know you should with all the people in your pipeline.